tonywhatever/deb_build4skippy/README.md

 Architecture: Debian: amd64/i386, Ubuntu/Linux Mint: amd64

+## Do not use it, updating right now for the new version of skippy-xd

 Preliminary:

 Thanks to *Felix Fung* skippy-xd is not dead.
 The project's URL is: <https://github.com/felixfung/skippy-xd>/